revaido/EE120-2AE8GB3/README.md

 As the device wasn't fully booting it was half bricked, but luckily just enough was up to try reflashing ubi1_0 as follows.

 cat /dev/ubi1_0 > backuptest

 ubiupdatevol /dev/ubi1_0 backuptest

 The ubifs volume extracted directly from ubi1_0 was larger than that extracted from the mtd15 dump aklthough both had the same crc.
 The device was knackered so balls to the wall time as I understand EE and Alcatel support aren't great for the EE120 devices for whatever reason and replace with other spec devices.

 I used software reboot to ensure it had time to fully finish flashing and this time the device booted.

-Now just battled past the hardcoded usernames and passwords - Wifi details are stored in /etc/hostapd.conf
+Now just battled past the usernames and passwords which were all changed by the previous owner - Wifi details are stored in /etc/hostapd.conf

 ssid=Private Hire Cab
 wpa_passphrase=supertaxi